 During the last four days in Brazil, we will stop in Rio de Janeiro, where we will visit the Christ the Redeemer statue and learn about its history; we will also visit one of hte most popular favelas (slums_ and have first-hand experience of them.
 There will also be time to explore this cool city on your own.
 We will be staying in a busy, but very exciting, three weeks!

 - Complete your Intercultural designation (IC) - 2 credits

 - Learn political, economic, religious, and social legacies of Brazilian past centuries

-- Witness how preparing to host the Soccer World Cup 2014 affects the people of Brazil
+- Learn and reflect on how hosting to host the Soccer World Cup 2014 affected the people of Brazil

 - Reflect on how the social movements play a role in the music, dance, food, "futbol" (soccer), and lifestyles of Brazilians